|

 other optical/non-optical systems

-involved in the entire photographic
+involved in the entire

 process.
-The overall resolution,
+This overall resolution,

 sometimes referred to as the system resolution, is given